Beyondo/null/README.md

 # How to use - Drag/Drop (IDE)
 - Download the library anywhere then just drag and drop it anywhere inside your project in the IDE.<br>
-**Note:** You might want to create a directory where you'd drop it first.
+**Note:** You might want to create a directory where you'll drop the library first.

 # Available modules
 - `null.filterable`